lizmovius/BootcampProject1/README.md

 !(Images/Project1_Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to recreate the entire deployment pictured above.
+Alternatively, select portions of the playbook files may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+!(Ansible/Config_WebVM_Docker)
+!(Ansible/Config_ELK)
+!(Ansible/Config_Filebeat)
+!(Ansible/Config_Metricbeat)

 This document contains the following details:
 - Description of the Topology